magepages/mpdocs/docs/reward-points-ultimate/index.md

 Customers can check the Reward Point information in this section after logging in:

-- Available Balance: the curent available points of customer, equivalent to **Current Balance** in the backend.
+- **Available Balance**: the curent available points of customer, equivalent to **Current Balance** in the backend.
-- Total Earned: the number of points that added when place an order, equivalent to **Total Earning Points** in the backend.
+- **Total Earned**: the number of points that added when place an order, equivalent to **Total Earning Points** in the backend.
-- Total Spent: the number of points that customer has used, equivalent to **Total Spending Points** check in the backend.
+- **Total Spent**: the number of points that customer has used, equivalent to **Total Spending Points** check in the backend.
-- My Milestones: the customer's current Milestone information and the number of points needed to earn to achieve the next tier levels.
+- **My Milestones**: the customer's current Milestone information and the number of points needed to earn to achieve the next tier levels.
 * **Reward Information** indicates
   * Earning Rate and Spending Rate that customer is entitled (according to his **Customer Group** and **Website** set in the backend).
   * The maximum number of points that the customer's balance can receive from orders.
   * The maximum number of days that point(s) can be used since that customer receives point(s).
-- Recent Transactions: Customer knows the detailed history of transactions that have occurred, including the following information:
+- **Recent Transactions**: Customer knows the detailed history of transactions that have occurred, including the following information:
   - The reason the transaction happened.
   - Number of points change.
   - The date and time of the transaction.